 We encourage anyone to try as hard as they can but there is no point in going beyond your limits.
 Injury, fitness or even a family emergency may mean you have to leave the event.
-If this happens on the course please go to the nearest checkpoint and let them know you are dropping out.
-If you only go to one checkpoint please try and make it the registration area as this is the final count of who has finished and left the area.
-If you don’t then we’ll presume you are missing and go on a man hunt!
-Always sign out of the event.
+If this happens on the course please go to the nearest marshal and let them know you are dropping out.
+If you don’t then we’ll presume you are missing and will notify Mountain Rescue.

 Camping is available right at the event HQ, which must be pre-booked.
 There are plenty of places to stay in the area should you be travelling from further afield.
 Have a look at Wooler or Rothbury on Google for B&B’s.